No momento, esta página não está disponível em português

 Recurring payments

 The /paymentMethods response includes a storedPaymentMethods array containing the stored payment methods for this shopper.
-The storedPaymentMethods array contains the id that you need when making the payment.
+The storedPaymentMethods array contains the id that you need when making a payment.

 {